tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/08-Stu_Financial_Forecasting_Pt_II/README.md

   * Data preparation has been done for you to conserve time.
 Proceed to executing the Monte Carlo simulation.

-  * Rewrite the Monte Carlo simulation to include a `for` loop for the number of simulations and append the results of each simulation as a column to a `pandas` DataFrame.
+  * Rewrite the Monte Carlo simulation to include a `for` loop for the number of simulations and append the results of each simulation as a column to a `Pandas` DataFrame.

   * Plot the DataFrame containing `252 * 3` results of each simulation to chart `1000` possible trajectories of `BB` stock price.
 Set the `legends` parameter to `None`.